 5. SEASON GENEROUSLY

 When you’re not using oil to help flavor your vegetables, it’s important to season them generously with herbs, spices, and other flavorings.
-Try using garlic powder, onion powder, paprika, cumin, or any other spices you enjoy.
+Try using garlic powder, onion powder, paprika, cumin, or other spices you enjoy.
 Fresh herbs like thyme or rosemary also work well.
 Place them in a large bowl, then add the spices and toss them around before adding them to the baking sheet.

 6. DON’T OVERCROWD THE BAKING SHEET